bendalab/plottools/docs/structure.md

 # How to structure your code

-Here we provide some best-practice tips on how to structure your code for figures, such that:
+With our insights from [coding a figure](code.md) and from the [guide lines](docs/guide.md) we arrive on some best-practice tips on how to structure your code for figures, such that:

 - Others, including your future self, are able to modify your figures.
 - Plot appearance can be changed quickly from a central module.
+- Design and content are separated.
 - It makes fun to improve your plots.